alanphil2k01/intro_to_hugo/content/posts/01_what_is_hugo.md

 ### Why use hugo over alternatives like medium
 - It's easy to build
-- You have control to where to deploy
+- You have control on where to deploy
 - It's free and secure
 - Highly customizable